AI Visibility Audit

 • 6

-Content Optimization → New Content · Content · 3 queries, personas: Superintendent, Chief Technology Officer / Director of Technology
+Content Optimization → New Content · Content · 4 queries, personas: Curriculum Director, Network Admin

 • 7